 Asynchronous eCourse beginning August 7, 2017 and continuing for 4 weeks

-An ALA Editions eCourse facilitated by Tabatha Farney
+An ALA Publishing eLearning Solutions eCourse facilitated by Tabatha Farney

 Please note: Your purchase at the ALA Store is only Step 1 of a 2-Step Registration process!